scritty1249/another-webapp/README.md

 # Preview pre-alpha build
 https://scritty1249.github.io/another-webapp
+- LClick any to drag it
+- LClick canvas area without a node to rotate camera
 - RClick any node - spawns cube node attached to it
 - Shift + RClick any node, then LClick any other node to connect them
 > *raycasting from camera a little finicky here, may need to click in odd places to select things*
+> none of the RClick binds work for touchscreens yet

 # Reviews from real people
 "that is not a cube" - some hater